Apinajé people: Conflict

-First Schools
+Schools

 Schools existed in the area of the Apinajé as early as the early 19th century, however it is unclear if their purpose was for the indigenous group or the general settler population.
-The first instructional materials for the Apinajé language were organized by the missionaries of the Summer Institute for Linguistics, in this particular case, Missionary Patricia Ham.
+The first instructional materials for the Apinajé language were organized by the missionaries of the Summer Institute of Linguistics, in this particular case, missionary Patricia Ham.
 Governmental support for indigenous schools was established as part of the 1988 Constitution.
-The current school system of the Apinajé shows that children start to learn in their native language up to the 4th grade, when Portuguese is introduced.
-The schools are run by the Apinajé community, with some teaching staff that comprises non-indigenous instructors and assistants.
+In the current school system of the Apinajé, children start to learn in their native language up to the 4th grade, when Portuguese is introduced.
+The schools are run by the Apinajé community, with some non-Indigenous instructors and assistants.
 These schools further support the hypothesis that transmission rates are high; children are monolingual until they reach an age when they can start learning another language, leading to the majority of the population as being bilingual.
-It seems like the Apinayé language is still an important part of the culture of the group, and therefore has the ability to continue thriving.
+The Apinayé language is still an important part of the culture of the group, and therefore has the ability to continue thriving.